Self-Hosting SSOReady

 • ssoready/ssoready-api runs the SSOReady API

-• ssoready/ssoready-auth runs the public-facing SSOReady SAML proxy
+• ssoready/ssoready-auth runs the public-facing SSOReady SAML and SCIM proxy

 • ssoready/ssoready-migrate runs SSOReady’s database migrations against a Postgres database